psychemedia/storytelling-notes/gwion-bach.md

 ```

-A note in volume II itemises the rather splendid "thirteen precious things of the Island of Britain, about which there are surely many tales that can be told:
+A note in volume II itemises the rather splendid "thirteen precious things of the Island of Britain", about which there are surely many tales that can be told:

 ```{admonition} The thirteen precious things of the Island of Britain
 :class: dropdown